Towards Understanding What State Space Models Learn About Code: Analysis-Driven Improvements

-Our analysis of the hidden representations and SSM kernels has uncovered distinct strengths and critical limitations within the CodeSSM architecture.
-Leveraging these insights, we propose targeted architectural modifications designed to mitigate the identified weaknesses.
-We demonstrate that these refinements yield significant performance gains across code understanding tasks.
+Our analysis of hidden representations and SSM kernels has uncovered the strengths and critical limitations in the CodeSSM architecture.
+Leveraging these insights, we propose targeted architectural modifications which yield significant performance gains across code understanding tasks.